 Two months have passed.
 Last weekend, our 4 1/2 – year old granddaughter and her younger sister spent Saturday night at our home.
 Their Dad retrieved them on Sunday afternoon.
 As they were preparing to leave, young Xylia hesitated as she walked by the globe in the corner of the room.
 As she looked at the globe she asked, “Dziadek [she refers to me with the Polish word for grandfather], can you show me where I sent my chickens?”

 For the briefest instant, I was confused, and then it dawned on me with perfect clarity.
 She was referring to the Heifer donation at Christmas in her honor.
 Obviously she remembered.
 It was important to her, and her parents did a fine job explaining it to this little girl.
 I pointed to the United States — “That’s where you live.” — then rotated the globe and placed my finger on Africa.
 “There, honey.
 That is Africa.
 That is where you sent your chickens… to Africa so that a little girl just like you can have another good day with the promise of a better future.”

 “Thanks,” she said as she smiled and hugged me.

 The gift continues to grow!

-Tag Cloudangels animals astronomy biking books charity Christ Christianity Christmas diet Dr. Martin Luther King Jr family films fitness Francis of Assisi friendship health homelessness intelligence Islam jesus Judaism Kalos Kagathos knowledge literature Mahatma Gandhi memory Mother Teresa movies Native Americans nature peace Pope Francis prayer Redemptorist Renewal Center service Shema spirituality The Hamsa the Holocaust The Olympian Thomas Merton united nations Vitruvian Man Whisper
+Tag Cloudangels animals astronomy biking books charity Christ Christianity Christmas diet Dr. Martin Luther King Jr family films fitness Francis of Assisi friendship Haiku health homelessness intelligence Islam jesus Judaism Kalos Kagathos knowledge literature Mahatma Gandhi memory Mother Teresa movies Native Americans nature peace Pope Francis prayer Redemptorist Renewal Center service Shema spirituality The Hamsa the Holocaust Thomas Merton united nations Vitruvian Man Whisper